-The Town, like many other large public and private entities, relies on a large and complex technology environment to conduct its operations and faces multiple cybersecurity threats involving, but not limited to, hacking, phishing viruses, malware and other attacks on its computing and other digital networks and systems (collectively, "Systems Technology").
-As a recipient and provider of personal, private, or sensitive information, the Town may be the target of cybersecurity incidents that could result in adverse consequences to the Town and its Systems Technology, requiring a response action to mitigate the consequences.
+The Town, like many large public and private organizations, depends on a sophisticated technology infrastructure to manage its operations and faces a variety of cybersecurity threats, such as hacking, phishing, viruses, malware, and other attacks on its digital networks and systems.
+Given its role in handling personal, private, or sensitive information, the Town is a potential target for cybersecurity incidents that could have serious repercussions, necessitating swift action to minimize damage.

-The Town evaluates cybersecurity on a continuous basis.
-The Chief Information Officer (CIO) is responsible for all digital services including cybersecurity.
-The Chief Information Security Officer (CISO) is responsible for planning and operating the cybersecurity systems.
-The CIO and CISO communicate regularly with the Network and Operations Teams to discuss threats and vulnerabilities identified by the State, Microsoft, FBI and Homeland Security, operational status and reporting of the multiple layers that make up cybersecurity systems, and information security strategy and initiatives.
+Cybersecurity is a constant focus for the Town.
+The Chief Information Officer (CIO) oversees all digital services, including cybersecurity, while the Chief Information Security Officer (CISO) oversees planning and implementing cybersecurity measures.
+The CIO and CISO frequently collaborate with the Network and Operations Teams to address threats and vulnerabilities identified by the State, FBI, Homeland Security, Microsoft, and other vendors.
+They also monitor the operational status and effectiveness of the various layers of the Town's cybersecurity systems and discuss information security strategies and initiatives.
+The Town employs a multilayered cybersecurity strategy to prevent, detect, and mitigate threats.
+These layers include: